OfficeDev/Microsoft-Teams-Samples/samples/meetings-live-caption/csharp/README.md

   - Launch Visual Studio
   - File -> Open -> Project/Solution
-  - Navigate to `samples/meetings-transcription/csharp` folder
+  - Navigate to `samples/meetings-live-caption/csharp` folder
-  - Select `MeetingTranscription.csproj` file
+  - Select `MeetingLiveCaption.csproj` file
   - Press `F5` to run the project

-**NOTE: If you are not getting option to start transcript.
-Make sure it is enabled from [Teams Admin center](https://admin.teams.microsoft.com).
-Under `Meetings -> Meeting Policies -> Applied policy(Default is Global)-> Recording & Transcription -> Transcription`**

-## Deploy the bot to Azure

-To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.

-## Interacting with the bot.
-- After uploading the manifest add the bot into meeting.
-- Join meeting and `Start Transcript`
-- Once done, leave the meeting.
-- You will get the card to open task module and see the transcript created.
+**NOTE: If you are not able to send caption, try configuring tab again.**